About 92Y Jewelry Center

 The Center hosts the only jeweler Artist in Residence program in New York City, and is open to artists on an international scale.
 Truly multifaceted, the 92Y Jewelry Center is a New York City gem with an increasingly global profile.

-92Y Jewelry Center winter/spring classes have been announced.
+92Y Jewelry Center summer classes have been announced.
 Please see the full offerings here.

 The 92Y Jewelry Artist Residency Program is supported by Kathy Chazen.